KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 }
 ```

-You can add a custom initializer to your custom provider if you need any additional setup.
+You can add a custom initializer to your custom provider if you need additional setup, then just call `super.init` to setup the rest.